div65536/fbclone/README.md

-What do you write in the file Redmi.in ?
+What do you write in Readme.md file ?